TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/lectures/introduction/index.md

 #    creditlink: http://repository.tudelft.nl/view/MMP/uuid%3Aa2f25709-c56e-453e-9394-4a05acf603a4/
 ---

-The course comes with three introductionary lectures.
+The course comes with three introductionary lectures about different kinds of languages.

 The very first lecture sets the scene for the course.
 It starts from a bigger, interdisciplinary picture and introduces fundamental concepts such as *language*, *software languages*, *language software*, *interpreters*, *compilers*, *language processors*, *compiler compilers*, and *language workbenches*.